dober-man/dober-man.github.io/xc/xc-lb-dns-config.md

 * Godaddy DNS is authoritative for myfselab.com.
 * An "A" record exists in Godaddy DNS for site1.myfselab.com

+**Note:** Auto Certificate management not supported in this configuration.
+BYOC.

 1. Create an XC-LB
 2. Retrieve XC LB CNAME